What Are The Effects and Symptoms of Sleep Apnea?

 If you grind your teeth, it’s usually your body waking you back up again because your tongue is tightening up.

-As your tongue pulls itself out of the airway, your body is going to squeeze your teeth, tighten that tongue up and pull it forward.
-So if somebody grinds or clenches their teeth, there’s an extremely likely change that it’s an airway issue.
+As your tongue pulls itself out of the airway, your body is going to squeeze your teeth, tighten that tongue up, and pull it forward.
+So if somebody grinds or clenches their teeth, there’s an extremely likely chance that it’s an airway issue.

 Go to Chapter 2 to learn more.